Examples of Faculty Development Pathways

 University of North Florida (UNF)

-The University of North Florida (UNF) offers an aligned, tiered program for faculty development to guide faculty about best practices for the design and delivery of high-quality online learning experiences, as well as for transitioning faculty to teach in online programs.
+The University of North Florida (UNF) offers an aligned program for faculty development to guide faculty about best practices for the design and delivery of high-quality online learning experiences, as well as for transitioning faculty to teach in online programs.
 Faculty receive recognition and incentives for progressing through the Center for Instruction and Research Technology (CIRT) faculty development programming.
 CIRT offers an array of services to assist faculty and engage them to develop greater capacities for using technology for teaching and research.
 For additional information about the University of North Florida faculty development program, please visit the Center for Instruction and Research Technology Faculty Development Model.

 Instructional Technology & Canvas Support